 Keep company money in one place Keep company and personal money separated.
 Through NextPay you can just store your money and spend it or cash out when you need to.
 There are no maintaining balances or setup fees.

-Send batch payments to suppliers or employees Securely pay employees or suppliers in batches to any bank or eWallet they already use.
+Send batch payments to suppliers or employees Securely pay employees, customers, or suppliers in batches to any bank or eWallet they already use, or at a nearby remittance center.
 Each recipient gets notified of the payment confirmation via SMS and Email.
 No more dealing with cheques, cash, and multiple manual methods of sending money.

 Collect money via trackable digital invoices and payment links Collect payments from your customers by generating simple digital invoices and payment links that can be tracked in real time.
 They can pay online via credit card, eWallet, bank transfer, or over-the-counter (coming soon!).
 Money collected will end up back in your NextPay account.